 Managing the strike count—of so-called “good faith violations”—is particularly important if you trade at or near the limit of the available cash in your account, especially if you frequently close trades within two days of initiating them.
 Why?
 If you have three of these account violations within a 12-month period, a 90-day restriction will be placed on your account, which means you can only use settled cash to trade.

 But it can be tough to figure out the “how” of avoiding these violations if you don’t know where to look.

-According to Dan Merritt, manager of margin risk at TD Ameritrade, FINRA rules around good faith violations are explicit.
-“It’s not like there’s a lot of wiggle room for exceptions, so it’s best to know how to stay on the right side of the regulations,” he said.
+According to Dan Merritt, senior manager of margin risk at TD Ameritrade, FINRA rules around good faith violations are explicit: “It’s not like there’s a lot of wiggle room for exceptions, so it’s best to know how to stay on the right side of the regulations.”

 In other words, it’s a bit like arguing balls and strikes with the umpire—futile at best.

 Fortunately, there are a few ways to find out how much you have available in settled funds.
 Knowing where to go for this info will save you time and, more critically, will help keep you from accidentally triggering a violation.

 A good faith violation occurs when you haven’t paid for purchases with settled funds.
 There are two types of settled funds.
 The first type is cash.
 The other type is proceeds from a sale of a security that’s been fully funded.
 It’s the second type of settled funds that can trip up traders.
 Exactly when a security sale settles depends on the product, but the standard for equities is the trade date plus two days (known as “T+2 settlement”).